 Once the nutrient solution has finished flowing through the growing channels, it falls back down into the reservoir through a drainage/overflow pipe.
 As this happens, the water makes contact with more air; this re-oxygenates the water before it falls back into the reservoir.
 The cycle continues.

-However, larger NFT systems are adaptive for long-term crop production, such as tomatoes.
+However, larger NFT systems, such as tomatoes, are adaptive for long-term crop production.

 When using an NFT hydroponic system, it’s best to avoid root vegetables, such as:

-This is because they grow tall and slowly, their roots spread considerably, and they produce heavy fruit.
+It’s best to avoid growing these vegetables in an NFT setup because they grow tall and slowly.
+As such, their roots spread considerably, and they produce heavy fruit.

 Source: AGPhD – Youtube

-- Size Of The Root System – The root system should be minimal and accommodating enough to convey the nutrient solution for your plants’ growth.
-You don’t want a heavy root system as this can clog up the growing gullies.
+• Size of root system: The root system should be minimal and accommodating enough to convey the nutrient solution for your plants’ growth.
+You don’t want a heavy root system that can clog up the growing gullies.

-- Harvest Period Length – The time to harvest should be short.
-Plants in NFT systems should attainin maturity within 3 months starting from the seed sowing period.
+• Length of harvest period: The time to harvest should be short.
+Plants in NFT systems should attain maturity within 3 months starting from the seed sowing period.
 Leafy greens are mainly in this group.

-- Plant Weight – The nutrient film system is narrow.
+• Plant weight: The nutrient film system is narrow.
 As such, you should only consider growing lightweight plants.
-Plants that are heavy and need support are not ideal for your NFT system.
+Heavy plants that need support are not ideal for your NFT system.

 As previously discussed, the growing channels in an NFT system are set at a slight angle to help transport the nutrient solution along the gullies.